KarlaLG91/mk-cn.MOPS/README.md

 -**CNVs**: Copy Number Variations

-## About mk-alignment
+## About mk-cn.MOPS

 **Objective:**

 This module detects CNVs from sorted BAM files using the cn.MOPS algorithm.
-The module uses read depth approach to estimate CNVs in multiple samples simultaneously.
+The module uses read depth approach to estimate CNVs in multiple samples simultaneously (001a-mk-cnMOPS_multisample), as well as individual samples (001b-mk-cnMOPS_singlesample).

 ## Module description